Culturally Sustainable Counseling Curricula in Online Higher Education

 Editor/Author Biographies

-Sarah H. Golden, Ph.D., LPC, LPCC, NCC, NCSC, ACS, BC-TMH, is a licensed professional counselor in Michigan and Colorado, a licensed professional clinical counselor in California, and a credentialed school counselor in California.
+Sarah Golden , Ph.D., LPC, LPCC, NCC, NCSC, ACS, BC-TMH, is a licensed professional counselor in Michigan and Colorado, a licensed professional clinical counselor in California, and a credentialed school counselor in California.
 Dr. Golden is certified as a National Certified Counselor, National Certified School Counselor, Approved Clinical Supervisor, and a Board Certified TeleMental Health provider.
-She has worked as a school counselor with elementary, middle school, and high school youth in traditional and online learning environments.
+She has experience as a professional counselor and as a school counselor supporting elementary, middle school, and high school youth in traditional and online learning environments.
 Her roles have included in-person and distance counseling, crisis counseling, consultation, and program and policy development.
-Dr. Golden earned her doctoral degree in Counselor Education and Supervision from Walden University, and currently teaches school counseling and clinical mental health counseling courses as Core Faculty at Walden University in the School of Counseling.
-She has also developed several online courses on group counseling and distance-based counseling.
+Dr. Golden earned her doctoral degree in Counselor Education and Supervision from Walden University, and currently teaches school counseling and clinical mental health counseling courses as a core faculty member at Walden University in the School of Counseling.
+She has also developed several online courses involving group counseling, distance-based counseling, and fieldwork.
 Dr. Golden's professional and research interests include disaster and trauma, crisis counseling, multicultural competencies, cultural responsiveness, distance counseling for clinical and school counseling, program development, and consultation.
 Additionally, she has been a Disaster Mental Health Volunteer and Services to Armed Forces Facilitator with the Red Cross.
 Her other area of interest is volunteering in Rwanda, Africa, where she has worked with youth and communities.

 Archiving